|

 stave off the disease's most debilitating effects and prolong

-life, although at present it is not curable.
+life, although at present the condition is not curable.

 Feline